Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 More about this trial

-- find out how well nivolumab works for people with MSS bowel cancer that has a high level of the class 2 protein
+- find out how well nivolumab works for people with MSS bowel cancer that has the class 2 protein

 - see if it works well enough to routinely test people for this protein